 Jump Rope – If you’re looking for one of the best cardio workouts to do at home, invest in a jump rope.
 You can burn as many as 100 calories in just 10 minutes of jumping.
 I promise you you’ll be feeling after just 2 minutes! 😉 I recommend getting a speed rope, as it’s much smoother with each jump.

-Stability Ball – Stability balls have been one of my favorite pieces of equipment since I first started teaching fitness classes 10 years ago, and that’s because not only do they make almost any exercise more challenging, but they also are one of the BEST tools out there to target your abs.
-(I personally have the purple ball pictured above and love it!
-Find the same one here.)
+Stability Ball – Stability balls have been one of my favorite pieces of equipment since I first started teaching fitness classes 10 years ago, and that’s because not only do they make almost any exercise more challenging, but stability balls also are one of the BEST tools out there to target your abs.

 Resistance Bands – You ladies know how much I love my resistance bands.
 They are so versatile and the best part is that they travel well, making them perfect for not only your home, but also if you love to travel or travel frequently for work.
 My favorite bands are this set, which come with five different resistances, handles, ankles straps, and a door anchor…it literally has EVERYTHING you need for a great workout –and at only $32 it’s a STEAL!